KlemetievArtem/tpcMultiRegionFoam/README.md

 Cross-verification of LCA condenstion model perfermed in [Minko, Artemov, Klementiev 2025]().

-If simulations with this solver or ideas deducted from this repository lead to a further publication, the before mentioned article [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059) should be cited.
+If simulations with LCA condensation model from this solver or ideas deducted from this repository lead to a further publication, the before mentioned article [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059) should be cited.

 Further refinement of the solver is welcome!